 The qualification all solicitors need: the legal practice course (LPC)

-Until 2020 when the new qualification changes (the SQE or 'super exam') come in, every aspiring solicitor must complete the legal practice course (LPC) – the vocational stage of training.
+Currently, every aspiring solicitor must complete the legal practice course (LPC) – the vocational stage of training.
 The course is designed to prepare students for working life as a lawyer, and give them an understanding of the law and its application to practical issues.
 The LPC is due to be replaced by a new method of qualification (the SQE or 'super exam'), which is due to be introduced from autumn 2021.

 The legal practice course (LPC) structure

 The structure of the legal practice course is laid out by the Solicitors Regulation Authority (SRA).
 It is split into two distinct stages: Stage 1 covers the core practice areas and course skills and Stage 2 is made up of three elective modules chosen by the student.
 Students can complete the different stages at different institutions and may even chose a different institution for each of the three elective modules.

 It’s also possible to take a break between stages 1 and 2, for example to start your training contract with a law firm or gain other legal experience in the workplace: you have five years from the completion of your first assessment to finish the LPC course.
 Full-time courses covering both stages typically last one year (though they may be shorter) and part-time courses take two years.

 How the legal practice course is designed to meet your needs as a potential lawyer

 This structure gives LPC providers the flexibility to tailor their courses.
 You’ll need to make sure that the provider and electives you choose are suitable for the sort of work you hope to do.
 Some firms specify which LPC their future trainees should attend, while others request that they take specific electives.
 So if you already have a training contract lined up, make sure you check your firm's expectations before you choose your electives.